 Serverless Architectures

 In serverless (e.g., AWS Lambda, Azure Functions) environments, an API Gateway (like Amazon API Gateway or Azure API Management) is often the standard way to trigger functions via HTTP requests.
 It handles request routing, authorization, and transformations before invoking the appropriate serverless function.
-This is a core component in demystifying serverless architectures.
+The decoupling provided mirrors how autonomous market analysis systems separate data collection from decision-making.

 IoT (Internet of Things) Integration